 The competition is open to all levels, grades and styles of young instrumentalists and vocalists.
+The organisers particularly would welcome entrants from modern genres.

 Aims and Objectives

 The competition aims to offer young people:

 - the experience of performing on a public stage - an opportunity to showcase their musical talent - impartial feedback and assessment of their performance by experienced adjudicators